SlybootsStudio/iqrpg.guide/guides/battler.md

 Base gold >>> gold boost > attribute boost > stats

+Until you get good base golds (max on blue is +8), just use whatever trinkets you get.

 ## Main ways to improve income

 ### Simplified gold formula

 > gold per action = base \* boost \* gold from mobs \%

-Therefore you want to maximize base gold, gold boost, and gold from mobs \%.
+Therefore you want to maximize `base gold`, `gold boost`, and `gold from mobs %`.

 ### Base gold